antonyukmaryana/WordCounter.Solution/README.md

 # WordCounter

-#### _program that gathers both a word and sentence from a user, then checks how frequently the word appears in the sentence.
+#### _C# program that gathers both a word and sentence from a user, then checks how frequently the word appears in the sentence.
 It should check for full word matches only.
 (For instance, if provided the word "cat" and sentence "I'm walking to the cathedral." the first three letters of the word cathedral would not be counted.)
 Also, do not use regular expressions in your logic. - 7/26/2019_

 #### _By **Maryana Antonyuk**_